Thursday, December 22, 2022

 PKGhatak, MD

-Nerve cells communicate with other nerve cells, muscles, and glands. or internal organs by chemical molecules, even though the nerve impulse travels along the nerve fibers as an electrical impulse.
-At the end of the nerve terminal, a tiny gap exists, that gap is bridged by a neurotransmitter,
+Nerve cells communicate with other nerve cells, muscles, and glands, or internal organs by chemical molecules.
+Even though, the nerve impulse travels along the nerve fibers as an electrical impulse at the end of the nerve terminal, a tiny gap exists, that gap is bridged by a neurotransmitter,

 Neurotransmitters (NT) are chemical messengers that carry forward electrical signal from neurons to postsynaptic neurons or cells of the target organ and produce the intended action.
 NT must meet the following criteria.
 NT must be synthesized by the neuron, found in the presynaptic nerve terminal, must produce depolarization and propagation of the nerve impulse.
 NT must be quickly removed either by enzymatic degradation or diffusion or reuptake by the nerve terminal.

 From the time the first neurotransmitter (NT) Acetylcholine, was discovered in 1921 by Otto Loewi of Germany, many more NTs have been added and today well over 100 NTs are known.
 Not all chemicals fulfill all the above criteria, however, all of them produce depolarization and transmission of nerve impulses.
-Chemically some of the NTs are simple gases like nitrous oxide (N0), carbon monoxide (CO) and other complex protein molecules like pituitary adenylate cyclades activating peptide are included in the newer class of NT.
+Chemically some of the NTs are simple gases like nitrous oxide (N0), carbon monoxide (CO) and complex protein molecules, like pituitary adenylate cyclades activating peptide, are included in the newer class of NT.

 1. Acetylcholine, and Biological amines, 2.
 Epinephrine, 3.
 Noradrenaline, 4.
 DOPA and 5.
 Serotonin.